rafaduran/pyrdc/README.md

 * If you like it fork me!

-* If you improve it send it back!
+* If you send a pull request!

+# Install
+You need setuptools in order to install it:
+    $ python setup.py install

 # DOCS